qfpl/applied-fp-course/src/Level03/README.md

 $ cabal test
 ```

-If you're using Cabal 2.0 or greater.
-You can check your cabal version with `$ cabal --version`:
+If you're using Cabal 2.0 or greater (You can check your cabal version with `$ cabal --version`):

 ```shell
 $ cabal new-configure --enable-tests